janhurst/unisa-tbi/README.md

 The study examined the need for a CT scan for children presenting with head trauma to emergency departments in North America with the aim of identifying children at very low risk of a clinically important traumatic brain injury (ciTBI) for whom a CT scan can be avoided.

-This repository contains separate components a that are being worked on in parallel.
-During the active project phase between March and June 2020 each team member is working from their own separate branch, and these are not being actively rebased.
+This repository contains separate components that are being worked on in parallel.
+During the active project phase between March and June 2020 each team member is working from their own separate branch.

 An overview of the architecture for this projects is shown below.

 [![Architecture Summary](https://user-images.githubusercontent.com/16224889/80082997-b0b5b900-8587-11ea-802e-96e19a3c61fd.png)](https://user-images.githubusercontent.com/16224889/80082997-b0b5b900-8587-11ea-802e-96e19a3c61fd.png)

 # Getting Started
-Clone this project and obtain the study data set and place it in the same directory as the project clone.

-[Visual Studio Code](https://code.visualstudio.com/), and the [Anaconda Python](https://www.anaconda.com/distribution/) distribution are recommended.

-A Visual Studio Code workspace file is provided.

 ## Study Dataset
 This project requires a [study dataset](http://pecarn.org/studyDatasets/StudyDetails?studyID=4) from PECARN.
 Please obtain the CSV data file from PECARN and place it in the same directory as the project files.